The Gangster Dip

 Things settled down and everyone got on with their lives.

-It was then, out of the blue that the Greek man reappeared.
+It was then, some weeks later that out of the blue the Greek man reappeared.
 Jim had gone in early one morning and

 apparently, after watching from a distance, the Greek man made his approach to the back of the store.
 Jim slipped

-It was a recipe he had, he said, that would in time make a lot of money for Jim.
+It was a recipe he held, he said, that would in time make a lot of money for Jim and repay him in full.

 make his secret family recipe.
 A beautiful, light and fluffy dip of which you will find no better in this land, he said.